Accounting for Software

 Learning Objectives

-- Recognize the CPE, reporting and independence requirements in Yellow Book
+- Recognize CPE, reporting, and independence requirements under the Yellow Book.

-- Recall the performance and reporting requirements for Uniform Guidance
+- Recall performance and reporting requirements related to Uniform Guidance audits.

 Level